dronedeploy/dronedeploy-apps-gitbook/api-overview.md

 );
 ```

-*Note: This api pattern is inspired by rxjs, but rxjs is not loaded into plugins.*
+*Note: This pattern is inspired by rxjs, but rxjs is not loaded into plugins.*